NREL/H2Integrate/docs/technology_models/run_of_river.md

 | ![Selecting site on map](images/river_map.png) |
 |-|

-4. Next, return to the [USGS National Water Information System homepage](https://waterdata.usgs.gov/nwis/uv) and select the `Site Number` option then hit `Submit`.
+4. Next, return to the [USGS National Water Information System homepage](https://waterdata.usgs.gov/nwis/uv) and select the `Site Number` option then click `Submit`.
    On the next screen, enter the site number `06892350` as shown below then scroll to the bottom of the page.

 | ![Selecting site number](images/site_number_input.png) |